Controversial Biden DOJ civil rights nominee takes step closer to confirmation

 The Senate Judiciary Committee on Thursday cast an 11-11 tie vote on the nomination of Kristen Clarke to be the assistant attorney general for civil rights, bringing the controversial nominee one step closer to confirmation.

 Under the 50-50 partisan split in the Senate, committees are split evenly along party lines.
-Tie votes normally fail under normal Senate procedures but an agreement forged by Senate Minority Leader Mitch McConnell, R-Ky., and Majority Leader Chuck Schumer, D-N.Y., allows nominees who get tied votes in committee to advance to the Senate floor via a simple-majority discharge petition.
+Tie votes normally fail under Senate procedures but an agreement forged by Senate Minority Leader Mitch McConnell, R-Ky., and Majority Leader Chuck Schumer, D-N.Y., allows nominees who get tied votes in committee to advance to the Senate floor via a simple-majority discharge petition.

 BIDEN DOJ NOMINEE KRISTEN CLARKE DEFENDS PAST CONTROVERSIAL WRITINGS ON RACE